djnavarro/art/content/_index.md

   prefix: "art by"
   caption: "Danielle Navarro"
 trailer: "./splash/image1_smol.jpg"
-rmd_hash: 0a2c586e0177006e
+rmd_hash: 10852970b53b86c1

 ---

 I'm a computational artist based in Sydney, living on Gadigal land, and making generative art using the R programming language.
 I post artwork on [twitter](https://twitter.com/djnavarro), [instagram](https://www.instagram.com/daniellenavarro77/) and [github](https://github.com/djnavarro) and in my other life I am an [academic](https://djnavarro.net/) at the University of New South Wales.
 This site is written with R, using the [diziet](https://github.com/djnavarro/hugo-diziet) theme for [hugodown](https://github.com/r-lib/hugodown).

-At the moment I don't sell prints - I intend to do so in the future - but don't let that stop you if you would like one!
-Unless stated otherwise, the art on this site is released under a Creative Commons [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) licence.
-You are welcome to reuse the art for most purposes so long as you attribute the original work to me and derivative works are covered by the same licence.
+At the moment I don't sell prints - I intend to do so in the future!
+Unless stated otherwise, the art on this site is released under a Creative Commons [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence.
+You are welcome to reuse the art for noncommercial purposes so long as you attribute the original work to me and derivative works are covered by the same licence.
+If you want to use it for commercial purposes please get in touch with me!

 If you like my art and would like to show your support, you can do so by sending money to [daniellenavarro77](https://www.paypal.me/daniellenavarro77) on PayPal.
 Until recently I didn't ask for money at all but my financial situation has changed of late!
 That said, if you prefer to donate to charity, I often suggest donating to the Sydney [Inner City Legal Centre](https://www.iclc.org.au/) (donation page [here](https://www.iclc.org.au/donate-now/)), the NSW [Sex Worker Outreach Project](https://swop.org.au/) (donation page [here](https://swop.org.au/get-involved/donate)) and [Black Rainbow](http://www.blackrainbow.org.au/) (donation page [here](http://www.blackrainbow.org.au/donate/)).